NeoZorK/neozork-hld-prediction/docs/guides/adding-custom-indicators.md

 ### Step 1: Create the Indicator Module

-First, create a new file in the appropriate category directory.
-For SMA, we'll place it in the trend indicators:
+First, create a new indicator module in the appropriate category.
+For SMA, we'll place it in the trend indicators folder:

 **File:** `src/calculation/indicators/trend/sma_ind.py`